 from “Laura Ingalls Wilder, Farm Journalist, Writings from the Ozarks” edited by Stephen W. Hines”

-Travelling light, using IPhone captures during a 5.7 mile walk on the Gorge and South Rim Trails of Robert H. Treman New York State Park, Finger Lakes Region near Ithaca, New York.
+Travelling light, using the IPhone 7during a 4 mile walk on the Gorge and South Rim Trails of Robert H. Treman New York State Park, Finger Lakes Region near Ithaca, New York.
 A few waterfalls and sights along the way.
 Distance is from the “Health” app on my phone.

 Wednesday afternoon this week my exercise was a 4 mile hike around the Taughannock Falls Gorge on the north and south rim trail.
 I parked at the Overlook and took in a view of Taughannock Falls in the gorge below.

 The video and pics are from my Apple IPhone.

 I then headed south on the North Rim Trail.
 It was slow going because the trail was solid ice in many places.
 Throughout the walk was evidence of the great work of the park maintence crew preparing for spring.